openshift/assisted-image-service/README.md

 - `Authorization`: this header is passed directly through to assisted service requests to handle RHSSO authentication

+### `GET /images/{image_id}/s390x-initrd-addrsize`

+Only for the s390x architecture.
+Downloads the initrd.addrsize (16 bytes) containing the psw of the initrd (8 bytes) and the size of the initrd (8 bytes).

+#### Query parameters

+- `version`: indicates the version of the RHCOS base image to use (must match an entry in `RHCOS_VERSIONS`)
+- `api_key`: the api token to pass through to the assisted service calls if local authentication is required
+- `image_token`: the token to pass through to the Image-Token assisted service header if image pre-signed authentication is required

+#### Headers

+- `Authorization`: this header is passed directly through to assisted service requests to handle RHSSO authentication

 ### `GET /boot-artifacts/{artifact}`

 Downloads the artifact specified from the ISO.
 Artifacts are: